List of Neon Genesis Evangelion characters: Shinji Ikari

-To write for Shinji, the show's writers used psychological concepts such as Freudian theories of the oral stage, the porcupine's dilemma, and the splitting of the breast.
+While writing Shinji, the show's writers used psychological concepts such as Freudian theories of the oral stage, the porcupine's dilemma, and the splitting of the breast.
 His characterization has been compared to that of Amuro Ray, the protagonist of Mobile Suit Gundam, and Japanese otaku.
-Some critics associated the character with the youth and climate of 1990s Japan, which was shaken by the Tokyo subway sarin attack, the Great Hanshin earthquake, and the bursting of the Japanese asset price bubble, and interpreted him as a messianic figure Unreality Magazine's Nick Verboon described Shinji as "one of the most nuanced, popular, and relatable characters in anime history".
+Anime critics associated the character with the youth and climate of 1990s Japan, which was impacted by the Tokyo subway sarin attack, the Great Hanshin earthquake, and the bursting of the Japanese asset price bubble, and interpreted him as a messianic figure.

+Unreality Magazine's Nick Verboon described Shinji as "one of the most nuanced, popular, and relatable characters in anime history".
 Anime and manga publications gave Shinji a mixed reception.
-Comic Book Resources' Angelo Delos Trinos wrote; "No anime character inspires as many polarized takes as Shinji".
+Comic Book Resources' Angelo Delos Trinos wrote, "No anime character inspires as many polarized takes as Shinji".
 Although his complexity was praised and generally considered realistic, his insecurity and weakness were criticized.
-Shinji's characterization in the spin-offs and the Rebuild of Evangelion films, however, received more positive comments for his more self-confident personality and the optimistic tone of its development.
+Shinji's characterization in the spin-offs and the Rebuild of Evangelion films, however, was positively received because of his more self-confident personality and the optimistic tone of his development.